brat-volk/CeeThrough/README.md

 # CeeThrough
-a quick and lightweight file//web browser for Windows
+a quick and lightweight c++ file//web browser for Windows